Bryan Shook

 CoupCom

-Engineered a B2B2C coupon ecosystem allowing local businesses to cross-promote via dynamic QR codes.
+Engineered a B2B2C coupon ecosystem in a team-based Capstone project allowing local businesses to cross-promote via dynamic QR codes.
 Our team built a randomized distribution engine that digitzes physical foot traffic into a mobile coupon wallet, reducing local market costs compared to traditional print media.

 Experience